Inochi2D/nusilly/README.md

 # Filtering tests

-With `--include` and `--exclude` options it's possible to control which tests will be run.
+With `--include` and `--exclude` options it's possible to control what tests will be run.
 These options take regular expressions in [std.regex'](https://dlang.org/phobos/std_regex.html#Syntax%20and%20general%20information) format.

 `--include` only tests that match provided regular expression will be run, other tests will be skipped.
 `--exclude` all of the tests that don't match provided regular expression will be run.